hrfang/hrfang.github.io/_posts/2021-07-16-from-ensemble-methods-to-model-averaging-in-deep-learning.md

 A few points are worth noting.

-- Simple averaging is applicable to classification problems, where each \\(F_i\\) is a probability distribution, an array of predicted class probabilities, for \\(i=1,\dots,n\\).
+- Simple averaging is also applicable to classification problems, where each \\(F_i\\) is a probability distribution, an array of predicted class probabilities, for \\(i=1,\dots,n\\).
 - In a similar vein, the asymptotic certainty can be derived for